 Producing and publishing alternative formats

 A range of suppliers produce alternative versions.
-In addition, the supplier for Command and House of Commons Papers is able to produce the formats listed above and provide guidance.
+In addition, the current core supplier for Command and House of Commons Papers is able to produce the formats listed above and provide guidance.

 Easy Read and British Sign Language (BSL) video versions are created from a summary version of the paper.
 This is usually about 10% of the length of the full paper, with the key bullet points so that a supplier can: